yanfang-li/STADIA/README.md

 devtools::install_github("yanfang-li/stadia")
 ```

-or install stadia from source in the terminal:
+or from the source in the terminal:

 ``` r
 R CMD INSTALL stadia_1.0.0.tar.gz
 ```

-stadia package has been built and tested on the following operating
+The stadia package has been built and tested on the following operating
 system:

-- Windows: 10, version 22H2 \[Rtools needed\]
+- Windows: 10, version 22H2 \[Rtools required\]
 - Linux: Ubuntu 20.04.4 LTS
-- macOS: Monterey 12.7.1 (Apple M1), Monterry 12.0.1 (Intel Core i7)
+- MacOS: Monterey 12.7.1 (Apple M1), Monterey 12.0.1 (Intel Core i7)

-## Setup for installing the stadia package on masOS.
+## Setup to install the stadia package on MacOS.

-As stadia package uses C++ and openmp, some additional configuration is
+Since the stadia package uses C++ and openmp, some additional
-required to install the stadia package from source on macOS.
+configuration is required to install it from source on MacOS.
 For
 details, please refer to the following steps:

 1. Install **Command Line Tools for Xcode** from